 I chose to sell something simple and affordable and planned an innovative design for it.
-The final product is a sweater with a compilation of the children’s handwriting “Aku lebih dari keterbatasanku”, meaning “I am more than my limitations” digitalised and printed on the back.
-To find the children who will make this design, I researched special needs schools online.
+The final product was a sweater with a compilation of the children’s handwriting of “Aku lebih dari keterbatasanku”, meaning “I am more than my limitations.”

-When trying to explain this project through phone calls, most respondents are out of reach.
-Those who answered said they will contact me back, but never did.
-I kept trying and trying until SLB Pangudi Luhur invited me to meet their principal.
-The idea was approved and I spent time with the children and teachers to make the design.
-The teacher told me that some of the children have their school fees unpaid due to financial struggles.
-So I dedicated all profits from this fundraising for them.
+When trying to explain this project through phone calls, most respondents were out of reach.
+Those who answered said they will contact me back but never did.
+I kept trying until SLB Pangudi Luhur invited me to meet their principal.
+The idea was approved, and I spent time with the children and teachers to make the design.
+The teacher told me that some of the children have their school fees unpaid due to financial struggles, so I dedicated all profits from this fundraising for them.
 Then, I searched for suppliers, negotiated prices, and promoted this fundraising through social media and school announcements.
 We successfully generated more than 6 million IDR in revenue.

 Personally, what I learn most is being reliable.
 Because this project was not overseen by teachers; there are no deadlines and no one to keep me accountable but myself.
-I would definitely take any opportunity to build upon this project in the future and hope that I can use my business skills to help at an even larger scale.
+I would take any opportunity to build upon this project in the future and hope that I can use my business skills to help at an even larger scale.

 Is there anything else about yourself which you want us to know?
 (550 characters)

-While I dedicate myself to achieving high academic results, I also like to express my other top two passions: performing arts and early childhood education.
-I have directed multiple plays for school and been involved in short movie productions outside of school, which helps enhance my creativity, coordination, and leadership skills.
+While I dedicate myself to achieving high academic results, I also like to express my other passions: performing arts and early childhood education.
+I directed multiple plays for school and was involved in short movie productions which boosted my creativity, coordination, and leadership skills.
 During family gatherings, I’m the one who entertains the little cousins.
 I find joy in being around them.
 I also take care of young children at church.
-I consider it to be my mission to be part of improving the education of children and I am sure that studying at NUS will prepare me with the knowledge and values to achieve it.
+I consider it to be my mission to be part of improving the education of children and NUS will prepare me with the knowledge and values to achieve it.